gann0001/Document-Classification/README.md

     program

-2. Removing stop words, Stemming and Lemmatization will also improve the accuracy if we know actual data.
+2. Removing stop words, Stemming and Lemmatization will also improve the accuracy if I know the actual data.

-3. TFIDF vector created big dimension vector where most of the columns are zero if we delete the most common columns, again we can make model smarter.
+3. TFIDF vector created big dimension vector where most of the columns are zero if I delete the most common columns, again I can make model smarter.
 But handling huge dimension vectors again we need GPU’s.